tanjazlender/MicrobiomePrime/README.md

   <summary>Click to see MicrobiomePrime outputs.</summary>

 **1. Primary results table**

 Description of column names in the main results table detailing the performance of primer pairs.
-The main output table can be found in folder path: `MicrobiomePrime/out/{Source}/sens{kmer_sensitivity_cutoff}_spec{kmer_specificity_cutoff}/final_table/`.
 | **Column name**                      | **Definition**                                                                                                    | **Example**                                                                                     |
 |--------------------------------------|-------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|
 | **PP_ID**                            | The identifier (name) of a primer pair.                                                                            | Anatids101Fw:Anatids117Rv                                                                       |